Weakly self-avoiding walk on a high-dimensional torus: Proof of Propositions -- : Susceptibility estimates

 We combine \eqref{e:PiNbub} and Proposition~\ref{prop:Pidots} (together with \eqref{e:nGG}) with the fact that $\|G_z\|_\infty$ and $\|G_z*G_z\|_\infty$ are uniformly bounded (recall \eqref{e:bubblebd}) to see that there is a positive constant $C$ such that

 uniformly in complex $z$ with $|z| \le z_c$.
+The constant $C$ has been chosen large enough to absorb a prefactor $2N-1$ in the derivative bound; this manoeuver will be repeated later to avoid writing unimportant polynomial factors in $N$.
 A small detail is that in the upper bound from \eqref{e:dzPibd} it is $\partial_z G_z$ that appears and not $z\partial_z G_z$ as in \eqref{e:nGG} and this could in principle be problematic when $z$ gets close to $0$.
 But in fact this is unimportant because for $z \le \frac{1}{4d}$ we can use

 which remains bounded for $z \in [0, \frac{1}{4d}]$.
 For $z \in [\frac{1}{4d},z_c]$ no difficulty is posed by the occurrence of $\partial_zG_z$ rather than $z\partial_z G_z$ in the bound \eqref{e:nGG}.
 Thus we can choose $\beta$ to be sufficiently small that $\hat\Pi_{z}$ and $\partial_z \hat\Pi_z$ are each $O(\beta)$ uniformly in the complex disk $|z| \le z_c$.